 Rapid Response Times

 When you and your tenant entered into a rental agreement, you agreed that the property would remain habitable.
-Tenants have the right to functionality of basic items such as plumbing without leaks, a solid roof, appliances that work when turned on, and others.
+Tenants have the right to functionality of basic items such as plumbing without leaks, a solid roof, appliances that work when turned on, snow need to be shoveled, and others.
 If you fail to supply them with the means to take a hot shower or wash their dishes because the hot water heater no longer works, then they will get upset, and rightfully so.
 However, if you respond to their complaints rapidly and make those problems go away, you’ll be forgiven.
 Most people understand that things do break.
 Of course, if you don’t respond in a timely manner, your tenant is going to hit the highway as soon as their lease is up.

 Don’t think of your tenants as the enemy.
 Think of them as people who want a safe place to live.
 In fact, if you put yourself in their shoes and become the type of landlord that you’d like to have, you’ll find that over time, you will actually reduce your costs and increase your profits.